MMC Ventures EIS Fund

 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.

-EIS and SEIS investments are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
-They also tend to be illiquid and hard to sell and value.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

 A summary of the main charges and savings is shown below.
 Some of these will be payable by the investor, others by the investee companies.
 The investment may have additional charges and expenses: please see the provider documents, including the Key Information Document, for more details.

-|Full initial charge||3%|
+|Full initial charge||4%|

 |Wealth Club initial saving||—|

-|Net initial charge through Wealth Club||3%||Annual management charge||2.5%|
+|Net initial charge through Wealth Club||4%||Annual management charge||2.5%|

 |Performance fee||20%||Investee company charges|

-|Initial charge||—||Annual management charge||1.75%|
+|Initial charge||—||Annual management charge||—|

 More detail on the charges

-Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
-You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
-This review is a marketing communication.
-It is not advice or a personal or research recommendation to buy the investment mentioned.
+Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
+You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
+The information on this webpage is a marketing communication.
+It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.